ffimnsr/passport-rs/README.md

 > of stories she could never retell.
 > - Anonymous

-The main back-end process for Open Sesame.
+The main back-end process for se-same.